TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/NeuroMod Matlab Version/Modules/5. Event Related Module/Event Related Spike Analysis/Functions/README.txt

 % 18.
 TwoORThreeD: char, either "TwoD" or "ThreeD" for 2d or 3d plot
 % 19.
 CurrentPlotData: structure in which analysis results are saved in
 % case user wants to export them
+% 20.
+PlotAppearance: struc with all plot appearance parameter for plot
+% like linewidths and colors

 % Output:
 % 1.
 CurrentPlotData: structure in which analysis results are saved in